-NYU's College and Career Lab —led by faculty at NYU's School of Law, Stern School of Business, Tisch School of the Arts, Steinhardt School of Culture, Education and Human Development, and Tandon School of Engineering—will expose students to introductory week-long courses within each featured academic school.
+NYU's College and Career Lab —led by faculty at NYU's School of Law, Stern School of Business, Tisch School of the Arts, Steinhardt School of Culture, Education and Human Development, Tandon School of Engineering, The College of Global Public Health, Roy Meyers College of Nursing, The College of Dentistry, The Office of Sustainability, academic programs for The College of Arts and Science, and NYU University Life Offices — will expose students to introductory courses within each featured academic schools.
 Each student will be paired in a group with an NYU student advisor, from the NYU College Advising Corps, to provide mentorship and guidance for the duration of the Lab.

 The College and Career Lab is designed to serve economically disadvantaged, first-generation college going, and historically underrepresented students residing full-time in the NYC metro area.
 The goal of the Lab is to prepare, support, and inspire students to think about various career paths while exposing students to a college campus.
 The Lab allows students to gain valuable skills that prepare them with opportunities to thrive.